mem48/geocompr/main.md

 ```

 This function works well to get a quick glimpse of data in an interactive mode.
-The `summary()` function, hovewer, should not be used to create new objects and is not very customizable.
+The `summary()` function, however, should not be used to create new objects and is not very customizable.
 `summarise()` from the `dplyr` package can be used as an alternative.
 In this function, we need to define what kind of statistics and for which variables we want to calculate.
 For example, we could calculate the world's population and number of countries: